ivdelchev/ivdelchev.github.io/about.md

 title: About me
 ---

-My name is Ivan Delchev and I am a full-stack developer and entrepreneur living in Zürich, Switzerland, founder of [42matters](https://42matters.com) and creator of [Hacker News Books](http://hackernewsbooks.com), [Hacker Pixels](http://hackerpixels.com) and [HNBuzz](http://hnbuzz.com).
+My name is Ivan Delchev and I am a software engineer and entrepreneur living in Zürich, Switzerland, founder of [42matters](https://42matters.com) and creator of [Hacker News Books](http://hackernewsbooks.com), [Hacker Pixels](http://hackerpixels.com) and [HNBuzz](http://hnbuzz.com).

 Some of the things I've done in no particular order: